 - Anmeldung Document

-Bonus tip: It costs €36.30 for the application to convert a foreign driver’s license in Germany (without any tests or examinations).
+Bonus Tip: It costs €36.30 for the application to convert a foreign driver’s license in Germany (without any tests or examinations).
 It’s best to bring cash.
-But some Burgerampts accept payment by EC cards too.
+But some Burgeramts accept payment by EC cards too.

 Step 4: Make An Appointment To Convert Driving License in Germany

-This will probably be the trickiest step in the entire driver’s license conversion process – getting an appointment with the Burgerampt.
+This will probably be the trickiest step in the entire driver’s license conversion process – getting an appointment with the Burgeramt.

 You need to basically follow the exact steps you’d take if you need to make an Anmeldung appointment.
 The only difference is that you’re doing a ‘Fuhrerschein Umschreibung’ instead.

-Related post: Need tips for successfully booking an appointment with the Burgerampt?
+Related Post: Need tips for successfully booking an appointment with the Burgeramt?
 Read our How To Get Anmeldung in Germany post for tips!

 How long does it take to get driver’s license in Germany?